-- The age of the child
+- The child's age

-- The strength of the mother-child relationship
+- The strength of the parent-child relationship

 Does it cost anything to change my name?

 It generally depends on your divorce decree.
-Again, you may not need to do or pay for anything more than getting a certified copy of the decree.
-Check with the clerk of the court where your divorce proceeding was handled.
-While changing your name after divorce may seem daunting, there may be an easy route for you.
+You may only need to pay for a certified copy of the order.
+Check with the clerk of the court that handled your divorce case.